FanWangEcon/PrjCompPPTS/README.md

 ## Interpolation and computing statistics of changes

-First, we develope functions for data interpolation: [R/ffp_ppts_interp.R](https://fanwangecon.github.io/PrjCompPPTS/reference/ff_ppts_interp_linear.html).
+First, we develop functions for data interpolation: [R/ffp_ppts_interp.R](https://fanwangecon.github.io/PrjCompPPTS/reference/ff_ppts_interp_linear.html).
 When there are gaps in population, teacher, or school data measurements, we use the rate of change between the closest dates in which there is data to linearly interpolate the missing values.

 Second, we implement the interpolation routine, along with also a close-boundary extrapolation routine, in the vignette [ffv_gen_percent_changes](https://fanwangecon.github.io/PrjCompPPTS/articles/ffv_gen_percent_changes.html) with our global dataset on child population, students, teachers, and schools.
 This generates the output file [ppts_easia_weuro_world_pchg.rda](https://github.com/FanWangEcon/PrjCompPPTS/blob/master/data/ppts_easia_weuro_world_pchg.rda).